ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 ```

 The purpose for intercepting each phase:
-* `Setup`: Phase for preparing call and it's attributes for processing (like the [CallId] feature)
+* `Setup`: phase used for preparing the call and its attributes for processing (like the [CallId] feature)
-* `Monitoring`: Phase for tracing calls, useful for logging, metrics, error handling and so on (like the [CallLogging] feature)
+* `Monitoring`: phase used for tracing calls: useful for logging, metrics, error handling and so on (like the [CallLogging] feature)
-* `Features`: Phase for features.
-Most features should intercept this phase. (like the [Authentication] feature)
+* `Features`: most features should intercept this phase (like the [Authentication] feature).
-* `Call`: Features and interceptors that are going to complete the call, like the [Routing] feature
+* `Call`: features and interceptors used to complete the call, like the [Routing] feature
-* `Fallback`: Features that process unhandled calls in a normal way, and resolve them somehow, like the [StatusPages] feature.
+* `Fallback`: features that process unhandled calls in a normal way and resolve them somehow, like the [StatusPages] feature

 [CallId]: /servers/features/call-id.html
 [CallLogging]: /servers/features/call-logging.html